Alleged Russian Hack: Obama Says DNC Emails ‘Were Leaked’ In Parting Remarks

 “I am disgusted by the blatant efforts of Vladimir Putin and the Russians to interfere in this election to defeat Hillary Clinton,” Senator Durbin wrote in his post at Medium.

-He added this as well as the reason why he will attend the ceremony on Friday for Trump.
+He also added this as a reason why he will attend the ceremony on Friday for Trump.
 “But although all of our intelligence agencies agree that Russia is guilty of this cyber invasion of America, none have suggested that they were able to compromise the actual casting or counting of ballots.”

 Still, many others wonder why Obama has suddenly sent US troops to Poland, as reported over at Zero Hedge.
 “Instead of stepping back and trying to ensure a smooth transition for Donald Trump,” they observe, “Barack Obama has decided to go hog wild and use every ounce of presidential power still available to him.”

-With the allegations of Russian interference still in the air and President Obama’s departing remarks to American media on the allegations, the sending of troops to Poland just seems to add another layer of mystery to the bewildering actions of this unfolding national and international drama.
+With the allegations of Russian interference still in the air, and President Obama’s departing remarks to American media on the allegations, the sending of troops to Poland just seems to add another layer of mystery to the bewildering actions of this unfolding national and international drama.

 [Featured Image by Charles Dharapak/AP Images]